 Alfaro is just another beautiful square of Santa Cruz quarter, close to Juderia, with a nice palace, but the main attraction is Murillo gardens

-At the notheastern entrance of the quarter a small square is covered by the usual esplanades, facing Altamira palace and the church of "Santa Maria la Blanca".
+At the northeastern entrance of the typical quarter a small square is covered by the usual esplanades, facing Altamira palace and the church of "Santa Maria la Blanca".